mgmeyers/obsidian-embedded-note-titles/README.md

 ### Note

 In general, this plugin attempts to size the titles to align with the note content.
 Some themes may have styling that conflicts with these calculations.
-If you notice misalignment between the title and the note, the titles can be styles via css like so:
+If you notice misalignment between the title and the note, the titles can be styled via css like so:

 ```css
 .embedded-note-titles .markdown-preview-view > h1 {